mantil-io/docs/commands/mantil_stage_destroy.md

 Optionally, you can set the --all option to destroy all stages of a project.

 By default you will be asked to confirm the destruction.
-This behavior can be disabled using the --force option.
+This behavior can be disabled using the --yes option.

 ### USAGE
 <pre>